Destroy records in your database that match the given criteria.

 sails.log('Deleted books:', burnedBooks);

-.
-However, keep in mind it is generally a good idea to try to do things rather than checking first, lest you end up with a race condition.
+• If you want to confirm that one or more records exist before destroying them, you should first perform a find().
+However, it is generally a good idea to try to do things rather than checking first, lest you end up with a race condition.